Fractional Boundary Value Problems and elastic sticky Brownian motions, II: Non-local dynamic boundary conditions on smooth domains: Conclusions

-Many phenomena can exhibit the same behavior of the processes $\hat{X}$ and $\bar{X}$ near the boundary, that is as an endogenous property of the motion.
+Many phenomena can exhibit the same behaviour as the processes $\hat{X}$ and $\bar{X}$ near the boundary, that is as an endogenous property of the motion.
 An example is given in \cite{BKLT-financeSticky} where the authors deal with a model of sticky expectations in which investors update their beliefs too slowly.
-Our results in this regards give a control for the slow update depending on $\alpha \in (0,1)$.
 A further example is given by the bank interest rates (or the Vasicek model for instance) which are termed sticky if they react slowly to changes in the corresponding market rates or in the policy rate (\cite{GNSS-finance-Sticky}).
+Our results in this regards give a control for the slow update/reaction depending on $\alpha \in (0,1)$.

 Moreover, an intermediate phenomenon between microscopic and macroscopic scales is the synthetic of biological adhesion of colloidal particles to one another or to other surfaces, typically immersed in a fluid medium.
-Sticky diffusions may arise when modeling systems of mesoscale particles (those with diameters around 1 micrometer) which form the building blocks for many common materials (\cite{BR-HC-bio-Sticky, KBS-bio-sticky}).
+Sticky diffusions may arise when modeling systems of mesoscale particles (those with diameters around 1 micrometer) which form the building blocks for many common materials (\cite{KBS-bio-sticky}).
+Our results introduces fractional sticky distance between particles depending on $\alpha \in (0,1)$.